alexanderela/career-development-curriculum/module_one/strengths_storytelling_reflection.md

 # Strengths & Storytelling Reflection

 1. **Who are you:** Write 1-2 paragraphs about how you've seen yourself using your StrengthsFinder themes and/or how you've seen yourself grow during this module at Turing.
+>When we first did the StrengthsFinder exercise, I was very interested to learn that I had the strength with the name, Restorative.
+One of the hallmark characteristics of this strength is that rather than capitalizing on my strengths, I put the majority of my efforts into improving my weaknesses.

 2. **Why are you here:** When have you struggled at Turing?
 How have you dealt with struggle?
 When have you succeeded at Turing?
 How did you accomplish those successes?